raj3255/ham10000_cnn/README.md

   - Categories: `akiec`, `bcc`, `bkl`, `df`, `mel`, `nv`, `vasc`.

 - **Model Training**
-  - Trained a CNN on resized lesion images, achieving XX% validation accuracy.
+  - Trained a CNN on resized lesion images, achieving 75% validation accuracy with pretrained model (mibilenet) and with custom build model it is 70% as the data size is small and highly imbalanced its hard to achieve higher accuracy.
-  - Final model saved as `.keras` for backend inference.
+  - Final model saved as `.keras` for backend inference. and other model can be saved using .ipynb notebook.

 ---